-- Substance Abuse and Mental Health Services Administration (SAMHSA) Center for Substance Abuse Prevention (CSAP) Initiative designed to enhance the evaluation capacity of local innovative programs and practices. - Included one year of technical assistance. - Received funding in 2013 to conduct evaluation enhancement. - Partnered with the Department of Sociology at California State University San Marcos (CSUSM) and Policy Solutions Group.
+- CSAP/SAMHSA Initiative designed to enhance the evaluation capacity of local innovative programs and practices. - Included one year of technical assistance. - Received funding in 2013 to conduct evaluation enhancement. - Partnered with the Department of Sociology at California State University San Marcos (CSUSM) and Policy Solutions Group.